 Music is a discipline that is primarily concerned with the medium of sound.
 Acknowledging this, music is often described as ‘organised sound’.
 It seems reasonable then that a central aspect of musicianship should be an understanding of music as sound.
 Appreciating the acoustic properties of music, such as timbre, duration, pitch, loudness, and directionality are important fundamentals for musicianship.
 The examination of music as sound, and the consideration of musicianship as the craft of understanding and making sound, provides a reasonably neutral basis for the study of many musical genres, cultures, and practices.
-Such a study would include the principles of acoustics, how instruments, voices and loudspeakers produce sound, and also examine properties of the harmonic series which are a doorway to explorations of timbre, harmony and rhythm.
+Such a study would include the principles of acoustics, how instruments, voices and loudspeakers produce sound, and would also examine properties of the harmonic series which are a doorway to explorations of timbre, harmony and rhythm.
 In addition, since music is often distributed as sound objects through audio recording and digital data transfer, a working knowledge of these processes has become essential for modern musicians.

 An educative focus on sound can be achieved through activities such as spectral analysis, deep listening activities and sound walks, audio recording projects, and instrument making.
 In activities such as these we can explore the sonic properties of sound objects, their placement in the world around us, and their expressive potential.

 Music is heard or imagined and has psychological and emotional features.
 Investigating how music is heard and understood has been an active area of research in recent decades, and the fields of music perception and neuroscience are providing many new insights into music and how we appreciate it.
 While music often exists as sound waves in the world, it also exists as experiences in the mind and body.
 Music is heard, interpreted, and has psychological and emotional dimensions.
 Musicianship studies have long acknowledged this and aural awareness plays a significant part in musicianship training as a result.
 There are many opportunities for embracing sonic perception and awareness as a basis for musicianship that embrace the ways in which our hearing and our brain interpret sonic and musical contexts.
-As well as recognition of music elements like pitch and rhythm, studies in this area can include higher order properties such as expectation, closure, tension, release, texture, density, complexity, and so on.
+As well as a recognition of music elements like pitch and rhythm, studies in this area can include higher order properties such as expectation, closure, tension, release, texture, density, complexity, and so on.